 Note that I only mention commercial and free web hosts providing shared hosting (where yours is not the only website on a particular machine).
 Since I have no direct experience with leasing a dedicated server or getting a virtual private server (VPS), this page will not mention any companies providing such facilities.

 At present, thesitewizard.com is hosted at FutureQuest, and indeed has been on this host since 2000.
-So far, I have found them to be reliable, honest and competent, with the people at the helm appearing to be people who understand the software and issues that surround running web servers.
+So far, I have found them to be reliable, honest and competent, with those at the helm appearing to be people who understand the software and issues that surround running web servers.
 Their prices are not the cheapest around, but I find that they are well worth the price.
 The old adage, "you get what you pay for", seems most appropriate in their case, and I would rather pay that few extra dollars for their reliability and competence than to find my sites down for long periods at a stretch, costing me more money than the few bucks I can save in hosting fees.

 Of course there are numerous other features in their hosting packages, but those are fairly standard among most other hosts (like a control panel to manage your email addresses, PHP, Perl, etc), so I'm not going to bother to mention them here.
 In fact, simply doing a feature versus price comparison of web hosts is not really very useful since most people only use a subset of all features offered (and web hosts know it, and so bloat their feature list to get customers).
 Far more important, in my opinion, are the above things.